Tsunamis

 Books

-There are some good books written about tsunamis and their impacts on people - check your local public or school library to see what they have.
+Here are some suggested books about tsunamis and their impacts on people and the environment.
+Check your local public or school library to see what else they have.

 SCIS no: 1881619